What is Couples Rehab?

 The Benefits of Addiction Treatment Options for Couples

-When going into an addiction treatment program with a commitment towards bettering oneself not just for themself, but for their partner, this commitment to their recovery process becomes even stronger.
+When going into an addiction treatment center program with a commitment towards bettering oneself not just for themself, but for their partner, this commitment to the recovery process becomes even stronger.

 Some couples even find themselves making a recovery contract, in which they form both a verbal and a written agreement to stick with their goal to overcome addiction, as a means of holding both themselves and each other accountable for achieving a healthier lifestyle.